Worksheet: Electroplating and Coulometry

 - AThe calculated mass is half the true mass.

 - BThe calculated mass is one-quarter of the true mass.

 - CThe calculated mass is double the true mass.

-- DThe calculated mass is half the true mass.
+- DThe calculated mass is four times the true mass.

-- EThe calculated mass is four times the true mass.
+- EThe calculated mass is equal to the true mass.

 After the electrolysis of an aqueous solution of copper(II) sulfate, a deposit of 0.50 g of copper is left on the cathode.

 How many moles of electrons are required to generate this deposit of copper?